Overall, does Massachusetts have strong gun laws?

 What more can we do in Massachusetts?

 The top agenda item for gun safety advocates in Massachusetts is to make it easier to confiscate weapons when a person appears to have become emotionally unstable.
 House 3081 would allow relatives, health care providers, law enforcement officers and certain others to go to court to obtain an “Extreme Risk Protective Order” if they can show that a gun owner poses a “significant danger” to himself or others.
 If a judge approves the ERPO, it will result in immediate suspension of the owner’s license and confiscation of his weapons.
+UPDATE: We passed this bill in July 2018.

 - Law Center to Prevent Gun Violence — federal gun law page